itchyco/Frame-Pacing-and-Timing-Guide-/README.md

 # Frame-Pacing-and-Timing-Guide-
-A explination into how frame pacing and timing can hinder the stability of your machine, no matter the performance power it has and its computing ability.
+An explanation of how frame pacing and timing can hinder the stability of your machine, no matter the performance power it has and its computing ability.

 # What is Frame Pacing and Timing?